 China trade improves in April but imports subdued

-BEIJING (AP) — China's trade rebounded in April after contracting in the previous month but imports remained subdued in another sign of the country's economic slowdown.
+BEIJING (AP) — China's trade rebounded in April from the previous month's surprise contraction but imports were subdued in another sign of the country's economic slowdown.

-Customs data Thursday showed exports rose 0.9 percent, recovering from March's unexpected 6.6 percent contraction.
+Customs data Thursday showed exports rose 0.9 percent, recovering from March's 6.6 percent decline.
 Imports rose 0.8 percent, up from the previous month's 11.3 percent decline.

-Weakness in imports reflects slowing Chinese economic growth, which declined to 7.4 percent in the first quarter of year.
+Weak imports reflect slowing Chinese economic growth, which declined to 7.4 percent in the first quarter of year.
+The ruling Communist Party's growth target for this year is 7.5 percent, after last year's 7.7 percent expansion tied 2012 for the weakest performance since 1999.